xArch Symposium 2026: From Inspiration to Solutions

 FULL PAPER SUBMISSION

-Expected number of pages is 6, 7 or 8 pages, please format your anonymised (exclude name and affiliations) full paper in the given template.
+Only accepted abstracts are invited to submit full papers.
+The expected number of pages is 6, 7 or 8 pages; please format your anonymised (exclude name and affiliations) full paper in the given template.
 Failure to anonymise full paper submissions might result in dismissal of submission.

-All paper submissions are subject to double blind peer-review.
+All abstracts and paper submissions are subject to double-blind peer-review.
 All accepted and presented full papers will be published by Springer.

 KEY DATES